Table of contents

 MRZScannerView

 The MRZScannerView is the main view of the solution which displays the camera view, along with some UI elements that control the scanner and camera settings, along with icons to allow the user to load in a photo from the photo library as well as close the scanner.
 This view comes with a scan guide frame in the center to better guide the user on where to place the MRZ document for best results.
+Once a document is positioned inside the frame, a progress indicator appears within the frame itself to signal that the scanner has begun the recognition and extraction process.

 Here is a quick screenshot at default look of the MRZScannerView: